abdulwaheed-dev/contacts-app/README.md

 ### Development

 **1. ReactJS** : As I am building this application using react, so this will be component based.
 Each part will be having a different component and each component will be having different functionality.
+Along with reactjs i am using html, css and the Semantic UI too.

 # Getting Started with Create React App